Events in Malta take place regularly, ranging from local culture to international music events and other types of celebrations.

 Why visit?
 Spectacular fireworks show with an impressive backdrop of very distinct locations across Malta and Gozo at night.
 What’s not to like?

 Fireworks are always a great idea and they add a bit of whimsical wonderment to any event.
 The International Fireworks Festival features spectacular shows by local firework factories, as well as professional pyrotechnic companies from further afield.
-On the final day of the event, which takes place in April, there is a Grand Finale to end all grand finales at Barriera Wharf in Valletta and the harbourside and bastions on that side of the city will be lined with spectators and enthusiast photographers to witness the action.
+On the final day of the event, there is a Grand Finale to end all grand finales at Barriera Wharf in Valletta and the harbourside and bastions on that side of the city will be lined with spectators and enthusiast photographers to witness the action.

 Where?
 Mdina, Malta